aptos-foundation/AIPs/aips/aip-46.md

 > What is the testing plan?
 How is this being tested?

 Multiple unit tests have been written in the Ristretto255 and Bulletproofs implementations linked above.
 The ElGamal and Pedersen modules are exercised in unit tests in the [veiled coin](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/move-examples/veiled_coin/sources/veiled_coin.move) Move example module.

+## References

+[^bulletproofs]: **Bulletproofs: Short Proofs for Confidential Transactions and More**, by B. Bünz and J. Bootle and D. Boneh and A. Poelstra and P. Wuille and G. Maxwell, *in 2018 IEEE Symposium on Security and Privacy (SP)*, 2018, [[URL]](https://ieeexplore.ieee.org/document/8418611)
+[^provisions]: **Provisions**, by Gaby G. Dagher and Benedikt Bünz and Joseph Bonneau and Jeremy Clark and Dan Boneh, *in Proceedings of the 22nd ACM SIGSAC Conference on Computer and Communications Security*, 2015, [[URL]](https://doi.org/10.1145%2F2810103.2813674)